CZhouLab/BAMBI/README.md

 ## Step 2: downstream analysis

-After you selected the thresholds for statitical based feature selection, BAMBI will automatically do the follow steps:
+After you selected the thresholds for statistical based feature selection, BAMBI will automatically do the follow steps:

 •       selected genes based on provide thresholds, and generate relative update gene table